CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 > * Before clicking on the Upgrade button, you can review the total number of resources you are going to enable on Microsoft Defender for Cloud.
 > * You can enable the Microsoft Defender for Cloud trial for 30-days on a subscription-only, if not previously used.

 ## Exercise 3: Creating Microsoft Defender for Cloud Default policy.
+(Read Only)

 In this exercise, You will create the Microsoft Defender for Cloud default policy in security policy under  Microsoft Defender for Cloud.